wikiwho/whovis/README.md

 # whovis
-D3-based web tool for visualizing editor interaction during the collaborative writing process of an wikipedia article
+D3-based web tool for visualizing editor interaction during the collaborative writing process of a wikipedia article